Lab-Cave/LabCaveMediationSDK_iOS/README.md

   func labCaveMediationInitialized(_ state: Bool) {

     }
- // Will be called when any ad is loaded, it will tell you the type MMLType.MMLBannerFormat, MMLType.MMLInterstitialFormat and MMLType.MMLRewardedVideoFormat func  advertLoaded(_ provider: String!, view advert: MMLBannerView!, type: MMLType, zone zoneId: String!) {
+ // Will be called when any ad is loaded, it will tell you the type LMLType.LMLBannerFormat, LMLType.LMLInterstitialFormat and LMLType.LMLRewardedVideoFormat func  advertLoaded(_ provider: String!, view advert: LMLBannerView!, type: LMLType, zone zoneId: String!) {
       switch type {
             case .bannerFormat:
                   print("banner")